ridgehkr/vite-plugin-fakery/README.md

 ### Add the plugin to your Vite config and define your endpoints

 Import the plugin and add it to your Vite `plugins` config.
 Each object you add to the `endpoints` array defines a separate endpoint.
 The following example creates one endpoint at `/api/users` that returns a paginated array of users (`first_name` and `last_name`).
-An `id` will also automatically be included.
+An `id` will also by automatically generated.

 ```ts
 import { defineConfig } from 'vite'